Huskyeder/stackato-doc/admin/server/docker.rst

 in turn uses `Docker <http://docs.docker.io/en/latest/>`__ to create and destroy Linux containers on demand.

-Typically, admins will not have to work directly Docker, but it is available if needed to customize or create new container images.
+Typically, admins will not have to work directly with Docker, but it is available if needed to customize or create new container images.